abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Profiles and Roles

-* shall implement a set of pre-defined roles based on profiles implemented by the SPMA device
+* shall implement a set of pre-defined roles based on profiles implemented by the Redfish device
 * System Profile
-  1) System Administrator - Monitor and configures the system and the SPMA device
+  1) System Administrator - Monitor and configures the system and the Redfish device
     - Configure BMC
     - Configure Users
     - Power Control